Which presentation methods are ineffective?

 Error 7: Going Over the Time Limit

 Finally, students should do their very best not to overrun their time limit.
 In an assessed academic presentation, the presenter may be stopped short by the assessor as soon as they’ve gone over their allotted time.
 In such scenarios, students won’t be able to conclude their presentation, which could certainly cost them valuable marks.
 While you may not be stopped in a more general presentation by your audience, any presenter that goes considerably over the time limit will undoubtedly appear less prepared than they should be, weakening the strength of their arguments and limiting the efficacy of their presentation.

-Now that you’ve completed all three lessons about using visual aids and building PowerPoint presentations in particular, you may next wish to study one of our other short courses about presentation skills.
+Now that you’ve completed all three chapters about using visual aids and building PowerPoint presentations in particular, you may next wish to study one of our other short readers about presentation skills.
 However, don’t forget also to unlock and complete our beginner, intermediate and advanced worksheets on this topic before moving on to check your progress and understanding.

 Once you’ve completed all three chapters about using visual aids, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.